🐾 Is Venice Dog Friendly? Real Rules, Vaporetto & Local Tips —2026 Local Guide

 Are dogs allowed on Venice vaporetto?

 Yes.
 Dogs are allowed on ACTV vaporetti.
 Small dogs can travel in a pet carrier or be carried in your arms.
-Medium and large dogs must stay on a leash and may need a ticket.
+Dogs on ACTV public transport must be muzzled and kept on a leash, or carried in your arms.
+Larger dogs may also require a ticket.

 Do small dogs travel free on Venice vaporetto?